Criticism of Java: Parallelism

 Per Brinch Hansen argued in 1999 that Java's implementation of parallelism in general, and monitors in particular, does not provide the guarantees and enforcements required for secure and reliable parallel programming.
 While a programmer can establish design and coding conventions, the compiler can make no attempt to enforce them, so the programmer may unwittingly write insecure or unreliable code.

 Serialization

 Java provides a mechanism for object serialization, where an object can be represented as a sequence of bytes that includes its data fields, together with type information about itself and its fields.
 After an object is serialized, it can later be deserialized; that is, the type information and bytes that represent its data can be used to recreate the object in memory.
 This raises very serious theoretical and actual security risks.

 Floating point arithmetic

-Although Java's floating point arithmetic is largely based on IEEE 754 (Standard for Binary Floating-Point Arithmetic), some mandated standard features are not supported even when using the strictfp modifier, such as Exception Flags and Directed Roundings.
+Although Java's floating point arithmetic is largely based on IEEE 754 (Standard for Binary Floating-Point Arithmetic), some mandated standard features are not supported even when using the (now redundant) strictfp modifier, such as Exception Flags and Directed Roundings.
 The extended precision types defined by IEEE 754 (and supported by many processors) are not supported by Java.